larry-a4/go-empyrean/README.md

 And then just issue `docker-compose up` to continue mining.

-_NOTE:_ There is currently an issue with respect to starting and stopping the docker containers.
-Currently docker stop does not allow the shyft geth instance to undergo an orderly shutdown and corrupts the chaindata, resulting in a complete rewind of the chain and the chain being rebuilt from block 0.
-We are currently researching a solution whereby the docker stop command will be captured by the shyft geth container allowing for an orderly shutdown and not corrupting the chain data.

 #### Docker Postgresql - DB Connection
 From your local machine you can view the database by connecting to the database in the container at 127.0.0.1:8001.
 Use User: 'postgres' Password: 'docker' Database: 'shyftdb'